nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 11. Then, the `Session#addActivity` method is called to add the new `Activity` object into the list of activities.
 12. After the activity is added to the `Session` object, `Manager#saveProfile` is called to save the changes to the local storage file.
 13. The `Manager` object then runs `Storage#saveProfileToFile` to save the updated profile to the local storage file.
-14. The `ActivityCreateCommand` object then prints a message indicating that an activity has been successfully created with `TextUi#printlnMessage`.
+14. The `ActivityCreateCommand` object then prints a message indicating that an activity has been successfully created with `TextUI#printlnMessage`.

 ### Remove an activity
 **API reference:** [`ActivityDeleteCommand.java`](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/ActivityDeleteCommand.java)